-This can apply to CGT events that happen on or after 10 December 1999 in the case of a takeover or merger of a company or fund in which you have holdings.
+Scrip-for-scrip rollover can apply to CGT events that happen on or after 10 December 1999 in the case of a takeover or merger of a company or fund in which you have holdings.
 The company or fund would usually advise you if the rollover conditions have been satisfied.